-Git is the center of all code management, build, and deployment for your Cloud for Adobe Commerce stores and sites.
+Git is the center of all code management, build, and deployment for your Adobe Commerce on cloud infrastructure stores and sites.
 We use Git to provide source control for your code:

 - Git supports branch development that merges upstream (or to a parent branch) before deploying across your environments.
 Multiple developers can work together on small to large code updates through Git branch management.

 - When you push Git branches, we automatically kick off build and deploy scripts to completely build and verify your code, generate and update a virtual environment, and deploy to the environment for ease of testing.

 - Every active Git branch has an associated environment.
 We use specific .yaml files in Adobe Commerce on cloud infrastructure code with your customizations to define environment configurations, services, database, and more.